jamesduffy/duffy.xyz/content/journal/2019/mac-setup.md

   - Disable Look up & data detectorsSecondary click: bottom right cornerEnable "Silent clicking"
 - AccessibilityDisplayEnable "Reduce transparency"

+## Optional

+### Disable Curly Quotes
+If I had a dollar for every time I was trying to fix a programming issue and it ended up somehow Apple changed my quotes to curly quotes without my realizing it.

+Go to System Preferences > Keyboard > Text > Uncheck "Use smart quotes and dashes"

 # Development Environment

 ```